AbelOrode/springboot-react-microservice-app/README.md

-## A microservice application titled Course Management System  built on Spring WebFlux, and React.js
+## A microservice application titled Course Management System  built on Spring WebFlux, and React.js.
+-- Each of the services would be implemented using three different databases which are postgreSQL, H2 in-memory DB, and MYSQL.
+-- This application, being the first out of the three microservices, would be implemented using postgreSQL.